 The following sections take a closer look at fabrication and assembly testing, including specific testpoint constraints and considerations associated with each.

 Fabrication testing relates to the testing of a printed circuit board at the pre-assembly phase of manufacture, before any components have been placed onto the board.
 As such, it is often referred to as bare-board testing.
 This method of testing might typically involve the use of a flying probe device to perform net-by-net testing.
 Essentially, two probes are programmed to operate in concert, one to pulse a signal through a net and the other to detect the presence (or absence) of that signal.

 Two common test scenarios for bare-board fabrication testing are:

-- Test to ensure that intentional end-to-end contiguous copper carries a clean signal (under a maximum permissable impedance threshold) without any open-circuits.
+- Test to ensure that intentional end-to-end contiguous copper carries a clean signal (under a maximum permissible impedance threshold) without any open circuits.